 Food for Others, Inc.

-- The second service is Neighborhood Site distributions that occur weeknights at 16 sites in low-income neighborhoods across Fairfax County (11 sites), Falls Church (2 sites), and Arlington County (3 sites).
+The second service is Neighborhood Site distributions that occur weeknights at 16 sites in low-income neighborhoods across Fairfax County, Falls Church, and Arlington County.
 Volunteers pick up food at the warehouse and then distribute it at these designated locations.
 Northern Virginians in need of free food line up and are served after answering the only question asked: "How many people are in your family?"
-These various sites are currently serviced a total of 28 times each week at 6pm or 6:30pm.

-- The third service is our distribution to Community Partners.
-These are approximately 15 local Northern Virginia community-based organizations that come to Food for Others on a monthly basis.
-In providing this service, Food for Others functions as a food bank.
-These groups pick up food at the warehouse, and in turn, offer it to the elderly, home-bound, homeless, school children, and other client populations at risk of hunger.
+The third service is our distribution to Community Partners.
+These are approximately 22 local Northern Virginia community-based organizations that visit Food for Others on a weekly or monthly basis to pick up large quantities of food for their clients.
+Our community partners serve the elderly, home-bound, homeless, school children, and other populations at risk of hunger.

-- Lastly, Food for Others provides weekend food to children through our Power Pack Program (P3).
-Too many children in our area have little or close to nothing to eat between their lunch at school on Friday and the breakfast that is served Monday morning.
+Lastly, Food for Others provides weekend food to children through our Power Pack Program (P3).
+Many children in our area have little or close to nothing to eat between their lunch at school on Friday and the breakfast that is served Monday morning.
 Distributed on Friday afternoons, P3 provides elementary school-aged children with a pack of food to alleviate the child’s hunger over the weekend and allow them to focus more on their school work.
 This program feeds more than 2,000 children each week.